hexalang/Hexa/docs/reference.md

 // Returns an existing object with the fields updated: obj.{ x: 3, y: 4 }.x // 3
-// Distinct syntax from the `{ ...obj }` operator (copy-update) prevents accidental hidden mutations and makes intent crystal clear obj == obj.{ x: 3, y: 4 } // True, same object returned
+// Distinct syntax from the `{ ...obj }` operator (copy-update)
+// Prevents accidental hidden mutations and makes intent crystal clear obj == obj.{ x: 3, y: 4 } // True, same object returned

 // Configure then call a method with chaining: